spacetelescope/jdaviz/docs/mosviz/displayspectra.rst

 Pan/Zoom
 ========

-For an overview on general pan/zoom mechanics, please see :ref:`pan-zoom`
+For an overview on general pan/zoom functionality, please see :ref:`pan-zoom`

 Synchronous Spectral Pan/Zoom
 -----------------------------